-The Minneapolis Complete Streets policy establishes a modal priority framework that prioritizes people as they walk, bicycle, and take transit over people when they drive (see Figure 1.2D).
-The policy was adopted by the City Council in 2016.
-The Complete Streets policy will be updated in 2021 to incorporate freight, micromobility, and green infrastructure.
+The Minneapolis Complete Streets policy establishes a modal priority framework that prioritizes people as they walk, roll, bicycle, and take transit over driving, deliveries, and parking (see Figure 1.2D).
+The policy was adopted by the City Council in 2016 and updated in 2021.

 The loss of human life in traffic deaths on our streets is unacceptable.
 The City is committed to ending death and life-altering injuries on our streets.
 We will work with urgency to implement Vision Zero as one death on our streets is one too many.

 Vision Zero takes a systematic approach to traffic safety that coordinates efforts across engineering, public safety, health, and community outreach and uses the best available data.
 Vision Zero recognizes that humans will make mistakes, but that we need to design safe systems so that individual mistakes do not lead to death or severe injuries.